Popax21/Madhunt/ArenaGuide.md

 `goldenMode`: Hiders always turn into seekers when they die.

 `hideNames`: Don't show names of seekers to hiders and vice versa.

+## Transition Booster
+A special kind of booster.
+If it hits a room transition while moving in the target direction, the player will transition to the Transition Booster Target with the same ID in the target area + room.

+`targetDir`: The direction the booster must be moving in to trigger a transition

+`targetArea`: The target area of the booster.
+Format the same as `arenaArea` for Arena Options

+`targetLevel`: The target room of the booster.
+The player will end up in this room

+`targetID`: The ID of the booster target in the target room

+## Transition Booster Target
+A potential target for transition boosters targeting this room.
+After a transition happens which targets it, the player will appear in a new dummy Transition Booster moving in the specified direction.

+`targetID`: The ID of the target

+`boosterDir`: The direction the dummy booster will be moving in

 ## Hider/Seeker Spawn Point
 Provides the location either hiders or seekers spawn in the arena.
 However, these are only used initialy and when a hider turns into a seeker, regular "Change Respawn" triggers still work!